ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 * Encryption key expiry date is beyond a configured time duration

 ## 5.7 Data Sync [**[↑]**](#table-of-content)
-Since the registration client supports working in offline mode, it must be ensured that there is a regular synchronization of data between the server and client so that any changes made in the server are reflected in the client and vice versa.
+Since the registration client supports working in offline mode, it ensures that there is a regular synchronization of data between the server and client so that any changes made in the server are reflected in the client and vice versa.
 Data sync covers the following:
 * Master data
 * Configuration data
 * User profile and credentials